pchchv/ab-tests/README.md

 <div align="center">

 # AB test support service

 # Test cases are stored in memory while the application is running.
-If the application is stopped, all tests are deleted.
+If the application is stopped, all tests are deleted

 </div>

 ## Running the application